TV Tropes Needs Your Help

 - Red Hulk was this in his initial run, defeating easily Hulk and the Avengers initially, with the worst case being when he was able to raise Mjolnir, something only people worthy to use it (Thor, Captain America, Beta Ray Bill and a few others, namely) should be able to do.
 This was fortunately corrected in later issues, making it, ironically, one of the few case where Villain Decay was considered a good change by fans.

 - The Marvel Universe's Ultimate version of Loki was this at first.
 He was a reality warper who could rewrite history, summon armies of monsters, and make himself immune to physical attack including Thor's hammer.
 During the final battle, Thor mentions his powers have conveniently weakened allowing Thor to beat him.
-Suffered Villain Decay in later appearences where he was reduced to the traditional illusions and feats of sorcery.
+Suffered Villain Decay in later appearances where he was reduced to the traditional illusions and feats of sorcery.

-- In the Archie Comics' Sonic the Hedgehog], we have the Dark Mobius storyline's version of Enerjak, who the story points out immediately is Chaos Knuckles turn evil, so he's this inevitably.
+- In the Archie Comics' Sonic the Hedgehog, we have the Dark Mobius storyline's version of Enerjak, who the story points out immediately is Chaos Knuckles turned evil, so he's this inevitably.
 In his timeline, despite having a 0% Approval Rating, he singlehandedly took over the world and the only heroes left to fight him, he only left alive because he was bored and could have killed them at any point he wished.
-During his fight with Silver, he No Sells everything thrown at him.
+During his fight with Silver, he No SellS everything thrown at him.
 About the only thing that can hurt him are his own attacks.
 Thankfully, he was only around for one four issue storyline that ended with his powers being drained.